 In the Further Continuing and Security Assistance Appropriations Act, 2017, P.L.
 114-254 (PDF) (28 pp, 261 K, About PDF), signed by the President on December 10, 2016, Congress provided $17 million in budget authority for the WIFIA program.
 Additionally, Congress appropriated $8 million in budget authority for the WIFIA program in the Consolidated Appropriations Act, 2017, P.L.
 115-31, signed by the President on May 5, 2017.
 This funding covers the federal government’s anticipated cost of providing a much larger amount of credit assistance.
 EPA will make the combined amount of funding available to the 12 selected entities.
 Together, they are invited to apply for $2.3 billion in WIFIA loans to help finance $5.1 billion in water infrastructure investments.

 Prospective borrowers must submit a letter of interest for their project to the WIFIA program.
 In the letter of interest, the prospective borrower provides information to demonstrate its projects eligibility, financial creditworthiness, engineering feasibility, and alignment with EPA’s policy priorities.
 If EPA selects the projects, then the prospective borrower is invited to submit an application.
 EPA will only select projects that it expects might reasonably proceed to closing.

-- Letter of Interest Frequent Questions to assist prospective borrowers with completing their letters of interest.
+- Letter of Interest Frequent Questions: Answers to frequent questions to assist prospective borrowers with preparing their WIFIA credit assistance letters of interest.

-- Sample Financial Pro Forma serves as an example of the type of information that should be included in the letter of interest financial pro forma submission.
+- Sample Financial Pro Forma: Prospective borrowers are required to provide a summary financial pro forma as part of their letter of interest submission.
+This document serves as an example of the type of information that prospective borrowers should include in the pro forma provided to the WIFIA program.